JimW/carpool-on-rails/readme.md

 - Add Google Analytics config just for fun

-- If already logged in, being sent to invisible read-only calendar page instead of Routes page
+- If already logged in, being sent to read-only calendar page instead of Routes page

 - Bundler warning when pushing to heroku, version mismatch